-Understanding the causes and rates of mortality are fundamental to conservation, especially for long lived animals that have low reproduction.
-Understanding the cause of death of grizzlies as well as the trend in resource availability enables managers to make well informed decisions based on population trend.
+Understanding the causes and rates of mortality are fundamental to conservation, especially for long lived animals like grizzly bears that have low reproduction.

-The main causes of death in grizzlies are: natural causes, hunter kills, control kills to defend life and property, self-defense kills, and road and railway strikes.
+The main causes of death in grizzly bears are (in no particular order): natural causes, hunter kills, control kills in perceived defense of life and property, self-defense kills, and road and railway strikes.

 2) Malicious (Animal shot and left for no reason)

-3) Management problem (bear near building, camps, livestock & killed or removed by a wildlife official) – These are also known as control kills.
+3) Management problem or Control kills (bear near building, camps, livestock & killed or removed by a wildlife official)

 4) Citizen’s problem (citizen shot bear for reasons stated in #3)